dawoodtrumboo/papercup-chatbot/Readme.md

 ## Development

 You'll notice on the localhost:8080, nothing gets render, the chatbot will be rendered on localhost:3000.
-In case of implementing in chatchot for inhotel.io what we can do is we host the chat-window-master on our own server and instead of papercup's baseUrl in the chat widget component, we'll overide it with adding the iframeUrlOverride = {our server url} ,
+In case of implementing the chatbot for inhotel.io what we can do is we host the chat-window-master on our own server and instead of papercup's baseUrl in the chat widget component, we'll overide it with adding the iframeUrlOverride = {our server url} ,

 To develop this chatbot, we need to run both directories side by side to see the changes.